mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

             Annotation to the event system
             :param modname: the mod name
             :param event_name: the event name
-            :param info: the info
+            :param info: the info, as shown by EventBus during errors
-            :return: an ModLoaderAnnotation-instance for annotation
+            :return: a callable, used for regisering
+            Example:
+            @shared.modloader("minecraft", "stage:mod:init")
+            def test():
+                print("Hello world!")

         function __getitem__(self, item: str)